Praveenkumarkrishnaiah/CPP7days/README.md

 # CPP7days
-CPP_7days_8Jul2019_16Jul2019
+This repository is for the purpose of all the codes that have been generated during the training period involving C/C++.

-Case - study:
+## Case - study:

-ofstream : Stream class to write on files. ifstream : Stream class to read from files. fstream : Stream class to both read and write from/to files.
+`ofstream : Stream class to write on files.`

+`ifstream : Stream class to read from files.`

+`fstream : Stream class to both read and write from/to files.`

-Case 1: Implement grep functionality in Visual Studio using C++ (file-handling),
+**Case 1:** Implement grep functionality in Visual Studio using C++ (file-handling),
-        along with debug_statements, unit testing and all error-checking covered Case 2: Read JSON and create Graph.
+        along with debug_statements, unit testing and all error-checking covered.

+**Case 2:** Read JSON and create Graph.

-Case 3: Write Graph algorithms
+**Case 3:** Write Graph algorithms.

-Case 4: Write deviation from regular
+**Case 4:** Write deviation from regular.

-Team member tasks:
+### Team member tasks:
  - Code: parser to read from a file and can generate tokens.
  - Code: all comparison functionalities which return bool.
  - Code: all unit-test-cases for testing all kinds of functions.